 If you are thinking about buying a wood pellet stove, the Department of Energy cautions that you consult an expert about what size to get to match your square footage.
 Too small, and you won’t heat your home sufficiently, too large and you will waste fuel and contribute to air pollution.
 Contact your local HVAC expert today to find out if these stoves are right for you.

-If you have question about heating and cooling your home, local One Hour Heating & Air Conditioning® can help.
+If you have question about heating and cooling your home, One Hour Heating & Air Conditioning® of Midland Park can help.
 Give us a call — we’re always here to help!